• Insight Retail's Responsibility to Deliver a Sustainable Future

 The role of physical retail

-sustainable storytelling can be good to raise awareness, but it is when brands use the physical store to involve both staff and customers in dynamic and engaging activities, that people begin to learn and become inspired to change their own habits.
-The store can be used as a powerful tool to close the intention-action gap and drive more sustainable behaviours.
+To fully seize the opportunities available to them, physical retail brands need to go beyond simply telling sustainable stories.
+In some cases, sustainable storytelling can be good to raise awareness, but it is when brands use the physical store to involve both staff and customers in dynamic and engaging activities, that people begin to learn and become inspired to change their own habits.

 How are retailers delivering sustainable development?